Hyperbolicity and uniformity of varieties of log general type: Uniformity for log stable curves

 Recall that a stable pair (Definition \ref{def:stab_pair}) in dimension one is a projective curve with at worst nodal singularities and a reduced divisor disjoint from the singular locus.
 Therefore we obtain:

 \begin{proposition} Let $\pi: (C,D) \to B$ be a family of stable pointed curves with smooth general fiber and let $\calP$ be the set of stably integral points of the family.
-Then the Lang-Vojta Conjecture implies that $\calP$ is $n$-correlated for some $n$ large enough. \end{proposition} \begin{proof} We apply Theorem \ref{thm:fpt} to obtain a positive dimensional pair $(W,E)$ of openly log general type and a dominant morphism $(C^n,D_n) \to (W,E)$ which restricts to a regular map on the complement $C^n \setm D_n \to W \setm E$.
+Then the Lang-Vojta Conjecture implies that $\calP$ is $n$-correlated for some $n$ large enough. \end{proposition} \begin{proof} Since the family is a stable family with smooth general fiber, we may apply Theorem \ref{thm:fpt} to obtain a positive dimensional pair $(W,E)$ of openly log general type and a dominant morphism $(C^n,D_n) \to (W,E)$ which restricts to a regular map on the complement $C^n \setm D_n \to W \setm E$.
 Applying Conjecture \ref{conj:LV} to $(W,E)$ implies that there exists a proper closed subset $V \subset W$ containing all the $(S,E)$-integral points.
-By Lemma \ref{lemma:spread} there exists a proper closed subset $F_n \subset C^n$ containing all the $(S,D_n)$-integral points.
+By Lemma \ref{lemma:spread} there exists a proper closed subset $F_n \subset C^n$ containing all the $(S',D_n)$-integral points.
 Thus $\calP^n \subset F_n$. \end{proof}

 Using Noetherian induction on the base we can prove the following: